Growth and development

 What do I feed my baby when I cannot breastfeed?

-- If breastfeeding is not an option, use a store-bought iron-fortified infant formula for the first 12 months.
+If breastfeeding is not an option, use a store-bought iron-fortified infant formula for the first 9 to 12 months.

 Although breastfeeding is the natural way to feed your baby, you may find it hard in the beginning.
 This is normal and like most aspects of motherhood, you'll learn through experience.
 Don't be afraid to ask for help or advice from health professionals or experienced friends and relatives.